anjali-chadha/learning-deep-learning/Notes/ConvolutionalNeuralNetworks.md

 pixels on the left, do not care what's in the middle and dark pixels on the right.

 ### More Edge Detection
+* Types of Edges:
+	* Positive Edges
-* Positive and Negative Edges
+	* Negative Edges
 * Light to dark vs dark to light edge transitions
 * We also hae horizontal edge detection filter
 * Other possible best set of numbers which we can use as filters